-In addition to international agreements, U.S. laws provide even stronger protections for such animals as marine mammals, elephants, and wild birds.
-If the country you’re visiting bans the sale or export of a species, you cannot legally import it here.
+In addition to international agreements, U.S. laws provide even stronger protections for such animals as marine mammals, elephants, spotted cats, sea turtles, and wild birds.
+If the country you are visiting bans the sale or export of a species, you cannot legally import it here.

 What You Need to Know